I got another question from an Exercises For Injuries reader and it is “What can you do if you end up having elbow pain when you work out at the gym?”

 There you go.
 If you are working out and you are getting elbow pain, take a look at your program design.
 First, if you are doing triceps isolation work, decrease it.
 Second, add more of those compound movements, those compound pressing movements like push-ups, overhead press and bench press.
 Third, make sure to incorporate stretching especially in the forearm, both sides of the forearm.
 And then fourth is adding that soft tissue work when it comes to the both parts of the forearm.

-If you are looking for a program to help you overcome your elbow pain, check out Fixing Elbow Pain:
+If you are looking for a program to help you overcome your elbow pain, check out Tennis Elbow Pain Solution:

 Rick Kaselj, MS.